crazylab/fake-rest-server/README.md

 ##### Resetting server configuration

 To avoid the need to restart fake-server in order to clear the configuration, we've implemented a special endpoint called `/__flush`.
-By sending a `DELETE` request to `http://localhost:3012/__flush`, you will erase all previously configured responses.
+By sending a `DELETE` request to `http://localhost:3012/__flush`, you will erase all previously configured responses refreshing the default router configuration.

 ### Server Configuration
 The server can be configured by putting a `fake-rest-server.conf` file in the directory where the server is running.
 Below is a sample configuration file.